zakaf/creativity/README.md

 * Database implementation has started

 May 13, 2014
-* Everything except address is correctly imported into sqlite database
+* Everything is correctly imported into sqlite database from query (author, work, authorWork, Cocitation, Address)
-* tables are relatively simple, but storing more information is piece of cake
+* tables are relatively simple, but storing more information is a piece of cake

 Known/Possible Bugs
 ----------